RawBoeuf/EC2WebServer/README.md

 * ["Markdown Crash Course" by Traversy Media](https://www.youtube.com/watch?v=HUBNt18RFbo)

 ## Recommended DNS Services (FREE)
 Amazon Route 53 is really easy to connect to an instance.
-But, the cheapest domaI know is .click and it's $3 a month.
+But, the cheapest domain I know of is .click and it's $3 a month.

 * [No-IP Dynamic DNS](https://www.noip.com/) - This is the one I'm currently using.
     * **Pros:** Dynamic DNS.
 Easy to use.
 From what I know, no need for renewal.
 FREE.